bor-real/DCBadges/README.md

 Copy the API key to your clipboard and make a new file named `.env` in the DCBadges directory.
 In that file put `API_KEY=` and then your API key.

-Type `pip install -r requirements.txt` to install the required packages and then run `main.py` It should be noted that `platforms.json` is not used by the script.
+Type `pip install -r requirements.txt` to install the required packages and then run `main.py`.